goodylili/goodylili.github.io/content/posts/Using_go_generate_to_reduce_boilerplate_code.md

++++
+title = "Using go generate to reduce boilerplate code" date = "2023-03-28" author = "Ukeje Goodness" description = "Use the go generate command line tool to simplify code generation and improve code maintainability and reusability."
+[taxonomies]
+tags = ["Go", "development", "Tools", "Technical", "best-practices"]
++++
+---

+_**[LogRocket](logrocket.com) made this piece possible.
+They provide AI-first session replay and analytics that shows you what's wrong.**_

 # Using `go generate` to reduce boilerplate code
 Boilerplate code is a section of code that is repeated in multiple parts of programs throughout a software application with little to no variation.
 Boilerplate code is usually necessary for application functionality without directly contributing to its primary purpose or functionality.